Opportunity-Hack-San-Jose-2017/Team7/platobot/README.md

 * Stray files in Project root:
   * tox.ini -  This is how `tox` identifies, that the current directory is a tox project.
-  * python_requirements.txt - Define all the python dependencies here, tox reads this to get list of third party packages and versions to install in the venv.
+  * requirements.txt - Define all the python dependencies here, tox reads this to get list of third party packages and versions to install in the venv.
   * activate - This script can be sourced to activate the venv in the current shell session.
 So instead of referring `.tox/py36/bin/python`, we can just run python scripts with `python`.
   * .gitignore - Standard file in a git project to exclude files not intended to be put in version control.
   * setup.sh - Intended to be the sole script we could run to setup this project (run tox, create angular build, etc)